matteosandrin/matteosandrin.github.io/_posts/2015-10-09-speaking-softly.md

 I had a very large vietnamese Pho soup.
 It was spicy.
 It was great.
 It's now making its way through my insides wobbling left and right.
 I had my nail done in a chinese shop, first manicure of my life.
 Great feeling.
 My nails are so shiny.
 Will be back for the French version.

-Evrerythng is confused, but it's on its way to being where I'd like it to.
+Evrerything is confused, but it's on its way to being where I'd like it to.